Interested in various ways to connect with your classmates? Below is a list of options we have available to get involved.

 The Barristers’ Ball is a tradition at nearly every law school in the United States, Canada, the UK, and Australia.
 Lincoln Law School is no exception.
 This semi-formal event provides a time to get dressed up, mingle with your fellow students, alumni, and faculty, and celebrate a year of scholastic achievement.

 When you work full-time and attend law school, it isn’t always easy to network with more than your cohort.
-That’s why every fall the Student Bar Association organizes a picnic that brings together students, faculty, alumni, and their families for a day of fun, games, and, of course, a barbecue.
+That’s why every fall the Student Bar Association organizes a Student vs. Faculty and Alumni Basketball Game that brings together students, faculty, alumni, and their families for a fun night out.

 Student organizations provide a valuable component to the learning experience at Lincoln Law School.
 Among the numerous groups, it is hoped that each student may find that right fit, the group(s) that will provide support and opportunities to become involved with fellow classmates and the community at large.